 I don’t think we’ll be trading in the airstream for a floating home anytime soon, but it was fun to check out this unique style of living.

-After dinner we walked around the downtown for a bit, peeking in store windows and just generally enjoying the hustle and bustle of the city.
-After spending tons of time this summer in the woods, and more recently on almost deserted beaches, it was fun to see so many people and so much activity.
-We only stayed a few days though and left feeling like there was much more we could have explored.
-The lure of the ocean was calling to us though and we since we’ve decided this trip though Oregon is more about exploring the coast than anything else we headed back west.
+After dinner we walked around the downtown for a bit, peeking in store windows and just generally enjoyed the hustle and bustle of the city.
+After spending tons of time this summer in the woods — and more recently on almost deserted beaches — it was fun to see so many people and so much activity.
+We only stayed a few days, and left feeling like there was much more we could have explored.
+The lure of the ocean was calling to us though, and we since we’ve decided this trip though Oregon is more about exploring the coast than anything else we headed back west.

 Guess we’ve got some apple eating to do!